EFHIII/dithering/README.md

 All of the dithering algorithms are available as standalone files in [src/dithering-algorithms](src/dithering-algorithms)

 The scoring metric shown on the webpage is based off of comparing a blurred version of the original image with a blurred version of the dithered image.
-However, the goal isn't for the dithered image to look like the original image only when you're squinting at them, which is what we'd get if we just used a gaussian blur.
+However, the goal isn't for the dithered image to look like the original image only when you're squinting at them, which is what we'd get if we just used a Gaussian blur.
-Instead, this program uses a perception kernel which you can tune yourself, but by default is the sum of 2 gaussians of different sizes plus the center pixel is heavily biased over the other pixels so as to encourage retaining high frequency information where possible.
+Instead, this program uses a perception kernel which you can tune yourself, but by default is the sum of 2 Gaussian of different sizes plus the center pixel is heavily biased over the other pixels so as to encourage retaining high frequency information where possible.
 The size of the kernel defaults to 9x9 pixels.
 Making the kernel smaller makes the algorithms faster, making it larger allows them to do more spread out dithering though the falloff function may need to be retuned based what would look best given things like the expected fov / pixel.

 # Example